Charles Paumier du Vergier

-Charles Paumier du Vergier was a Belgian sport shooter who competed in the early 20th century in rifle shooting.
+Charles Paumier du Vergier (born 11 March 1874) was a Belgian sport shooter who competed in the early 20th century in rifle shooting.
 He participated in Shooting at the 1900 Summer Olympics in Paris and won a bronze medal in the military rifle standing event.
 He also competed at the 1908 Summer Olympics, winning a silver medal in the team 50 yard free pistol event.